How to Make Egyptian Kahk Cookies

 - Store the Kahk in an airtight container at room temperature for up to 2 weeks.

-- Kahk can also be frozen for up to 3 months and dusted with powdered sugar after thawing.
+- You can also freeze Kahk for up to 3 months and dust it with powdered sugar after thawing.

 What to Serve with Egyptian Kahk Cookies